Showing posts with label roses. Show all posts

 Admission to the museum is $10 for adults, $5 for kids aged 7 to 17, and free for kids aged 6 and younger.

-There were three buildings of race memorable, cars, trophies, photos, etc.
+There were three buildings: race memorabilia, cars, trophies, photos, etc.

 The bus tour took about 45 minutes.
-The guide told many antidotes about racing.
+The guide told many anecdotes about racing.

-We met an elderly woman in the library of the museum, she personally knew Richard Petty.
-She said that she rented a home from the Pettys
+We met an elderly woman in the museum's library who personally knew Richard Petty.
+She said that she rented a home from the Pettys.

 Only Dale Earnhardt, Davey Allison, Bobby Labonte, and Martin have won in three or more racing series at Talladega.
-In addition, as the only driver to win in four different racing series at NASCAR’s Most Competitive Track, Martin is in a league of his own.
+In addition, as the only driver to win in four different racing series, NASCAR's R's Most Competitive Track, Martin is in a league of his own.

 We ate supper at Cracker Barrel and traveled home.